emard/esp32blesynscan/README.md

 mount.
 Works for android, linux and windows.

 ESP32S3 USB-C port can be used as direct USB-SERIAL to the mount when BLE is not connected.
-It works on linux but doesn't work on android.
+On linux it works great.
+On android it connects but it is unreliable.

 # Install